-How to Stop Your Resume from Becoming Spam
+How To Stop Your Resume From Becoming Spam

-How to Stop Your Resume from Becoming Spam | CAREEREALISM.comToday’s more sophisticated e-mail systems often look for certain characteristics in e-mail text and in any e-mail attachments.
-Unfortunately, things like words or graphics that may be perfectly appropriate in some cases can cause spam filters to stop your e-mail, thus rendering your resume “never received.”
+Today’s more sophisticated e-mail systems often look for certain characteristics in e-mail text and in any e-mail attachments.
+Unfortunately, words or graphics that may be perfectly appropriate in some cases can cause spam filters to stop your e-mail, thus rendering your resume “never received.”
+Related:Resume Clichés: What To Avoid And Why As crazy as it may seem, totally innocent words can create problems for spam filters.
+Consider the alternate meanings of these words (as examples) and how spam filters would likely block your resume if it contained them:

 • Free